-- Tackling discrimination on the grounds of race, disability, gender/gender identity, sexual orientation, religious belief and age

-- Positively advancing equality.

-- Creating good relationships between all groups by race, gender/gender identity, disability, sexual

-orientation, religious belief and age.

-- Promoting equality of opportunity for all.
+- Tackling discrimination on the grounds of race, disability, gender/gender identity, sexual orientation, pregnancy and maternity, marriage and civil partnership, religious belief and age - Positively advancing equality, inclusion and diversity. - Creating deep relationships rooted in integrity and understanding between all groups by race, gender/gender identity, disability, sexual orientation, pregnancy and maternity, marriage and civil partnership, religious belief and age. - Promoting personal growth, reflection, spirituality and equality of opportunity for all.